verrazzano/docs/content/en/docs/setup/uninstall/uninstall.md

 draft: false
 ---

-To delete a Verrazzano installation, delete the Verrazzano custom resource you used to install it into your cluster.

 You can uninstall Verrazzano using the [Verrazzano CLI]({{< relref "/docs/setup/install/installation.md" >}}) or with [kubectl](https://kubernetes.io/docs/reference/kubectl/kubectl/).
 See the following respective sections.